Tagada85/smiling-artichoke/src/pages/posts/react-hooks-effect.md

 }
 ```

-I've re-used the same logic from the _useState_ chapter, with an text input and the state Hook.
+I've re-used the same logic <a href="/posts/react-hooks-state">from the _useState_ chapter</a>, with an text input and the state Hook.
 I have added a side effect handled by the Effect hook.
 Everytime our component is done mounting, or is done being updated, we check the body's background color and change to blue or red depending on the body's current background.

 Coming from classes and their lifecycles, the Effect hook is three different lifecycles in one: